steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-II-conway.md

 For example, James Lewis, Technical Director at Thoughtworks, used the term Inverse Conway Maneuver in his talk at the Goto Con 2015 {% cite Lewis2015 %} (see also: {% cite Lewis2014 %}).
 Microservices should be designed "[...] as suites of independently deployable services [...]" and built "[...] around business capability, automated deployment, intelligence in the endpoints, and decentralized control of languages and data." {% cite Lewis2014 %}
 Teams that build and maintain microservices should be cross-functional and organized around products - not projects - that are aligned with the customer.
-To achieve that, the organisation should to be chunked up "[...] from team to value stream to line of business to organisation [...]" {% cite Lewis2015 %} - so, the Inverse Conway Maneuver.
+To achieve that, the organization should to be chunked up "[...] from team to value stream to line of business to organization [...]" {% cite Lewis2015 %} - so, the Inverse Conway Maneuver.

 While nearly every company builds architectures based on the Microservices architecture style nowadays, still not everybody has understood that organization and architecture cannot be changed isolated.